Exploring the Mystery – Verse One of the Tao Te Ching

 Wayne Dyer says, “In this reference to the Tao, desireless means trusting, permitting, and allowing.”

 What does desireless mean?
 It’s the place of allowing.
 Allowing is a powerful place to be because it goes beyond thinking.
-To qualify, you need to trust.

 Allowing is a great act of faith.
-Especially when you’ve been hurt and this world feels dangerous and threatening.
+Especially when you’ve been hurt, and this world feels dangerous and threatening.
 (Hello!
 Tension in the jaw over here.)

 Are you allowing?